Someone cut you off on the highway and you had to swerve and narrowly avoided a collision.

-During the fight or flight response your body is trying to prioritize, so anything it doesn’t need for immediate survival is placed on the back burner.
-This means that digestion, reproductive and growth hormone production and tissue repair are all temporarily halted.
-Instead, your body is using all its energy on the most crucial priorities and functions.
+During the fight-or-flight response, your body is trying to prioritize, so anything it doesn’t need for immediate survival is placed on the back burner.
+This means that digestion, reproductive and growth hormone production, and tissue repair are all temporarily halted.
+Instead, your body is using all of its energy on the most crucial priorities and functions.

 Fight or flight is supposed to work for us, not against us, right?

 Where it gets tricky?
-It’s when your body starts triggering the fight or flight response during non-threating situations — like giving a big presentation, trying to make a deadline at work or merely thinking about a phobia, such as spiders or heights.
-These situations aren’t truly dangerous, but they’ve triggered our stress response and our body is reacting to it as if it was.
+It’s when your body starts triggering the fight-or-flight response during non-threatening situations — like giving a big presentation, trying to make a deadline at work or merely thinking about a phobia, such as spiders or heights.
+These situations aren’t truly dangerous, but they’ve triggered our stress response and our body is reacting to them as if they were.

 Living in a prolonged state of high alert and stress (when there isn’t any real reason for it) can be detrimental to your physical and mental health.